AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 **Remember, you will be submitting a group report and an individual report.
 The group report will contain the abstract, introduction, experimental procedure, and results, and must be a maximum of 5 pages.
 The individual report will contain the discussion and conclusion, and should reference the results from the group section.
 This report must be a maximum of 2 pages.**

 All lab manuals are to be emailed to mae224lab@gmail.com as a PDF.
 The group portion of the lab should have group member last names, group number, and lab number in the filename.
-For example: Novoselov_Meehan_Huang_Group51_Lab1.PDF
+For example: Meehan_NewTolley_Hodson_Chen_Feng_Lab1.PDF

-The individual portion should include your name, your group number, and your lab number.
-For example: Novoselov_Group51_Lab1.PDF
+The individual portion should include your name, your group number, and the lab number.
+For example: Meehan_Group51_Lab1.PDF

+Review the [Technical Report Guidelines](https://github.com/d008/MAE224/wiki/Technical-Report-Guidelines) for how to format the report.
 Your report is expected to include (remember, maximum 5 pages):

 ### Abstract (10%)